gentoo-haskell/gentoo-haskell/projects/blog/113-unsafePerformIO-and-missing-NOINLINE.rst

 for **ghc-7.6/7.8** and start plugging debug info unless difference I can understand will pop up.

 Darcs has great **debug-verbose** option for most of commands.
-I used **debugMessage** function to litter code with mode debugging statements unless complete horrible image would emerge.
+I used **debugMessage** function to litter code with more debugging statements unless complete horrible image would emerge.

 As you can see in bugtracker issue I posted there various intermediate points